Tubal ligation is a permanent form of contraception, to prevent pregnancy. It is also sometimes called 'female sterilisation'.

 - As tubal ligation is permanent, and difficult to reverse, some people regret having it – especially if their circumstances change.

-- Tubal ligation does not protect against sexually transmitted infections (STIs), including infection with the human immunodeficiency virus (HIV).
+- Tubal ligation does not protect against STIs, including infection with the human immunodeficiency virus (HIV).
 Condoms are the most effective method for preventing STIs.

-- There are possible short-term surgery-related complications such as discomfort, infection, bruising or bleeding at the operation site, and possible reaction to anesthesia.
+- There are possible short-term surgery-related complications such as discomfort, infection, bruising or bleeding at the operation site, and possible reaction to anaesthesia.

 During tubal ligation, the fallopian tubes are closed either by: